A new found love of Newfoundland

 The day of our very last Outlying Fell dawned warm, clear and sunny.
 We were on the road by 7.30am and walking half an hour later.
 The pull up to the first summit of the day, White Combe, was steep but the views of the Upper Whicham Valley and the Duddon Estuary were stunning and we were warm in just fleeces; even on the summit, there was only the gentlest of breezes.
 We were filming ourselves with a view to making a film of this last walk as we’d done at the end of climbing the 214, so we spent some time getting different shots and angles before heading off in a more or less straight line to Stoupdale Head; a simple, flattish walk of perhaps a mile or so.
 We found this summit a little less inspiring than the last, although the views towards Black Combe were magnificent.
 It was then a very simple, enjoyable walk of about two miles past Whitecombe Head on a grassy, gently rising path, in glorious sunshine with all the views we could wish for.
 We approached the large wind shelter containing the trig point on the summit together, touching the top at the same time, then hugged, looked at each other and heaved a sigh of contented relief.
 We'd done it!

 It wasn't quite as emotional an ending as the 214 had been, but it still felt very satisfying and we were delighted.
-We had a half bottle of Champagne in celebration and set about taking lots of photos before we were joined by another couple and then an older gentleman with whom we had an interesting chat.
+We had a half bottle of Champagne in celebration and set about taking lots of photos and film shots before we were joined by another couple and then an older gentleman with whom we had an interesting chat.
 It started to get a little cooler as it was well into the afternoon by then and we must have been on the summit for about an hour, so we headed off via the south summit, before taking a steep route down past the Black Combe crags into the Whitecombe Valley which was gorgeous, and back to the car.

 It feels bittersweet to have finished all 214 of Wainwright’s designated mountains, 116 of his Outlying fells and therefore the 330 fells and mountains of the Lake District.
 We’re incredibly pleased, delighted, chuffed, proud and even slightly surprised we’ve finished.
 It’s also incredibly sad though, not to be planning next year’s routes and summits as we’ve done for the past 15 or so winters.